 Shareholder Voting Proxy Agreement.
-Pursuant to the Shareholder Voting Proxy Agreement, dated July 21, 2015, by and among our company, our WFOE and each of the shareholders of Foshan Viomi.
-Each of the shareholders of Foshan Viomi has irrevocably authorized any person designated by our WFOE to act as his, her or its attorney-in-fact to exercise all of his, her or its rights as a shareholder of Foshan Viomi, including, but not limited to, the right to convene and attend shareholders' meetings, vote on any resolution that requires a shareholder vote, such as the appointment and election of directors, and other senior management personnel who shall be appointed or removed by the shareholders as well as the sale or transfer of all or part of the equity interests owned by such shareholder.
+Pursuant to the Shareholder Voting Proxy Agreement, dated September 5, 2018, by and among our company, our WFOE and the shareholder of Foshan Viomi.
+The shareholder of Foshan Viomi has irrevocably authorized any person designated by our WFOE to act as his attorney-in-fact to exercise all of his rights as a shareholder of Foshan Viomi, including, but not limited to, the right to convene and attend shareholders' meetings, vote on any resolution that requires a shareholder vote, such as the appointment and election of directors, and other senior management personnel who shall be appointed or removed by the shareholders as well as the sale or transfer of all or part of the equity interests owned by such shareholder.
 Such shareholder voting proxy agreements will remain effective, unless otherwise terminated in advance pursuant to agreement in writing from all parties.